AnyD3v/Any-8Ball/README.md

 Power on the M5StickC PLUS 2.
 Press the M5 button to display a random fortune.
 The fortune will be shown for 2 seconds, after which it will clear automatically.

+NOTE: UIFLOW version has battery display, M5launcher version currently does not but has dim display using Button B. Both versions are currently being developed to match and include more features in version 1.1.

 Code Explanation
 setup(): Initializes the UI elements, including the fortune display and battery level.